-If a Ball gets stuck inside the Goal Wall structure and does not make it to the Pickup Zone, a referee may free it by carefully reaching into the Goal Wall.
-This should be rare; in most cases, a gentle nudge will be all that is needed to move the Ball into the Pickup Zone.
-Extreme circumstances, such as multiple Balls being stuck at once, or interference with gameplay during this interaction, may warrant a Match replay at the Head Referee's discretion (see <T7>).
+If a Scored Ball gets stuck inside the Goal Wall structure after passing through a Target and does not make it to the Pickup Zone, a referee must free that Ball by carefully reaching into the Goal Wall as quickly as it is possible to safely do so.
+Balls that have not passed entirely through a Target should not be retrieved by a referee, although it is expected that they may fall into or out of the Goal Wall if an adjacent Scored Ball is removed.

+In most cases, a gentle nudge will be all that is needed to move the Scored Ball into the Pickup Zone.
+Extreme circumstances, such as interference with gameplay during this interaction, may warrant a Match replay at the Head Referee and Event Partner's discretion (see <T7>).